Emperor Uda: Uda Genji

 From Masanobu, several kuge families originated including the Niwata, Ayanokōji, Itsutsuji, Ōhara and Jikōji.
 From his fourth son Sukeyosi, the Sasaki clan originated, and thus Kyōgoku clan originated.
 These descendants are known as Ōmi Genji today.
 From this line, Sasaki Takauji made a success at the Muromachi shogunate and the Amago clan originated from his brother.

+Tomb of Emperor Uda

+Emperor Uda was cremated at a site in Narutaki Utanotani, Ukyō-ku, Kyoto.
+After cremation, the remains were covered with earth without the collection of bones, and thus the mausoleum was established.
+Its original location was quickly lost, and it was not until the end of the Edo period that the current Ouchiyama Mausoleum was designated.
+It is formally named Kaguragaoka no Higashi no misasagi.
+According to the Imperial Household Agency, its form is a square mound.

 Events of Uda's life

 Uda's father, Emperor Kōkō, demoted his sons from the rank of imperial royals to that of subjects in order to reduce the state expenses, as well as their political influence.
 Sadami was given the clan name of Minamoto and named Minamoto no Sadami.
 Later, in 887, when Kōkō needed to appoint his successor, Sadami was once again promoted to the Imperial Prince rank with support of kampaku Fujiwara no Mototsune, since Sadami was adopted by a half-sister of Mototsune.
 After the death of his father in November of that year, Sadami-shinnō ascended to the throne.